 2.ASUS TUF Dash F15

-ASUS TUF Dash F15: A powerful and affordable laptop for all-purpose and gaming needs.- Lightweight and well-built
+ASUS TUF Dash F15: A budget-friendly and powerful laptop for all-purpose and gaming needs.

 Summary